areveur51/OCRSenseiWeb/replit.md

 Images are stored as binary data (bytea) in PostgreSQL within the `imageData` column of the `images` table, providing data integrity and simplified backups.
 The system maintains filesystem fallback for legacy images.

 ### System Enhancements
-- **Search:** Results are ordered by OCR confidence score.
+- **Search:** Features fuzzy matching using PostgreSQL pg_trgm extension with word_similarity function.
+Allows 1-3 letter variations (e.g., "jack" matches "back", "hack", "Jace", "black").
+Results are ordered by: exact matches first, then fuzzy matches by similarity score, then by OCR confidence.
 Search queries are case-insensitive and properly encoded.
 - **Performance:** Database indexes are used for faster queries, and large binary fields like `imageData` are excluded from list queries.
-Frontend caching is optimized with React Query.
+Frontend caching is optimized with React Query (staleTime: Infinity, gcTime: 30 minutes).
 - **Monitoring:** A feature allows monitoring specific search terms, tracking and displaying their result counts, and quickly re-running searches.
+Monitored searches also use fuzzy matching.
 - **Management:** Comprehensive features for renaming and deleting directories and images, including cascade deletion for directories.

 ## External Dependencies